Yelp/kotlin-android-workshop/README.md

 7. How to Build DSLs - what they’re useful for and how to build them ([presentation][prezi7], [video][video7])

-All presentations, videos, and the workbook are shared as is in a publicly accessible Google Drive folder.
-If you'd rather download them and go over them at your own pace, here’s a [link to the folder][folder with materials].

 ## Licenses

 This Kotlin Workshop exercise repository is licensed under the Apache License, Version 2.0: http://www.apache.org/licenses/LICENSE-2.0